kumar-utsav/HW/HW1/README.md

-## Provisioning and Configuring The Two Servers Using Node Script
+## Provisioning and Configuring The Two Servers Using Node Script and Ansible

 1. Go to HW/HW1 directory.
 Run ``` npm install ``` to install all the dependencies needed for the execution of the node script.